Make Them Die Slowly (album)

-Make Them Die Slowly is the second studio album by White Zombie, released on March 22, 1989, by Caroline Records.
+Make Them Die Slowly is the second studio album by American rock band White Zombie, released on March 22, 1989, by Caroline Records.
 It is named after the 1981 horror film Cannibal Ferox, which was originally released in the US as Make Them Die Slowly.
 There is a printing error on the CD's side saying "Let Them Die Slowly" instead of the album's correct title.
 Produced by composer Bill Laswell and featuring John Ricci on guitar, the album represented a transition from the noise rock influenced sound of White Zombie's previous releases to heavy metal, which informed much of their later work.

 Recording

 White Zombie entered the studio in early 1988 to record the follow-up to Soul-Crusher, intending to release their next album by June.
 Since their previous release the band had started embracing a more heavy metal influenced sound, which they wanted to capture in recording their new album.
 They recorded sixteen songs over the course of four days but decided against releasing any of the finished material due to its similarity with their previous output.
 Guitarist Tom Guay left the band during this time and was replaced with John Ricci.
 The new line-up switched to a larger recording venue and attempted to re-record the material but ran out of the funds necessary to complete the album.

 Iggy Pop, who was an admirer of their last album, recommended that the band finish recording with producer and composer Bill Laswell.
 Laswell opted to record the album from scratch at Platinum Island studio in New York City.
 The final guitar overdubs, vocals and mixing were done with Martin Bisi, at his studio in Gowanus, Brooklyn, New York.
 The band was critical of Laswell's production, with Sean saying, "it sounds like a tin can to me, with a muffled non-existent bass."
 In a 2010 interview, she recalled her experience recording the album:

 Some of the songs cut from the release are "Dead Ringer", "Freak War", "Punishment Park", "Scum Kill II", and "Star Slammer".
 Guitarist John Ricci exited the band the day the record was completed having been diagnosed with carpal tunnel syndrome.